markjivko/RPG-Client-Desktop/README.md

 ### Hosting your own games

-You can host this game on your own domain by installing [Stephino RPG](https://wordpress.org/plugins/stephino-rpg) on your WordPress website.
+You can host this game on your own domain by installing [RPG](https://github.com/Stephino/RPG) on your WordPress website.

-In order to unlock the `Game Mechanics` and get access to all game assets, you will also need to install [Stephino RPG Pro](https://gum.co/stephino-rpg).